grnydawn/SetBuilders.jl/README.md

 @assert 3 ∈ C                    # => true, 3 is a member of the set C
 @assert !(4 in C)                # => true, 4 is not a member of the set C
 ```
+There are various ways of building a set using the `@setbuild` macro.
+In the
+above example, the set `I` is built using the Julia `Integer` data type, while
+the sets `A` and `B` are built by specifying the domain set as well as
+a predicate using a boolean expression, and the set `C` is built using the set
+intersection operator.

 ## Installation